-Three rebel groups in Darfur have merged under the name of the Sudan Liberation Forces Alliance.
+Three rebel groups in Darfur have merged under the name of the Sudan Liberation Forces.
 They say they are not bound by any ceasefire.

-In a statement on Friday, the SLFA announced that the Sudan Liberation Movement for Justice, the Sudan Liberation Movement-Unity, and the Justice and Equality Movement led by Abdallah Jali decided to form one movement in a conference in “the liberated areas” between 29 June and 2 July.
+In a statement on Friday, the SLFA announced that the Sudan Liberation Movement for Justice, the Sudan Liberation Movement-Unity, and the Justice and Equality Movement faction led by Abdallah Jaali decided in a conference in “liberated areas” in Darfur between 29 June and 2 July to merge.

-El Tahir Hajar was elected chairman and Abdallah Yahya deputy chairman of the new alliance.
-Jali was appointed as general commander.
+El Taher Hajar was elected chairman and Abdallah Yahya deputy chairman of the new alliance.
+Jaali was appointed general commander.

-The new group says they will continue the armed struggle against the Sudanese government as they are not committed to any ceasefire.
+The new alliance says they will continue the armed struggle against the Sudanese government as they are not committed to any ceasefire.